brevzin/cpp_proposals/3294_code_injection/code-injection.md

 1. Implementing the storage for `std::tuple<Ts...>`
 2. Implementing `std::enable_if` without resorting to class template specialization
 3. Implementing properties (i.e. given a name like `"author"` and a type like `std::string`, emit a member `std::string m_author`, a getter `get_author()` which returns a `std::string const&` to that member, and a setter `set_author()` which takes a new value of type `std::string const&` and assigns the member).
-4. Implementing the postfix increment operator in terms of an existing prefix increment operator.
+4. Implementing the postfix increment operator in terms of an existing prefix increment operator (a pure boilerplate annoyance).

 ## The Spec API